Nagole metro station

-Nagole metro station is located on the Blue Line of the Hyderabad Metro.
+Nagole metro station is located on the Blue Line of the Hyderabad Metro in India, in the state of Telangana.
 It is near to HMR Uppal Depot, Metro Cash and Carry, RTA, HDFC bank ATM, ICICI Bank ATM and JayaChandra Gardens.
 Five shuttle bus services from Nagole Metro Station will carry tourists to Ramoji Film City every day.
 Passengers can visit all miles app or Nagole station for more details.